Colorectal Cancer Screening

 • Presence of inflammatory bowel disease (Crohn’s disease or ulcerative colitis).

 • If a family member has had colorectal cancer or adenomatous polyps, and if so, how many polyps and at what age.
-First-degree relatives are most important in risk. assessment (parent, sibling, child).
-Screening generally begins 10 years prior to the age of the relative’s diagnosis.
+Also, whether they are a first-degree relative (parent, sibling, child) is important to your risk.
+Screening often will begin 10 years before the age of your relative’s diagnosis.

 • If the family has a known or suspected genetic syndrome (HNPCC or FAP).

-The best way to prevent colon cancer is through proper screening.
-It is important to work with your care providers to determine what test will work best for you, how it is covered by your health insurance, and what to do if abnormalities are detected.
+The best way to prevent colon cancer is through screening.
+It is important to work with your care providers to determine what test will work best for you, how your health insurance covers it, and what to do if abnormalities are detected.

 Center for Disease Control and Prevention.
 (2013).
 Vital Signs: Colorectal Cancer Screening Test Use – United States, 2012.
 Morbidity and Mortality Weekly Report.
 62(44); 881-888.